HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-27][Active] https://github.com/BurntSushi/quickcheck - QuickCheck is a way to do property based testing using randomly generated input.
 This crate comes with the ability to randomly generate and shrink integers, floats, tuples, booleans, lists, strings, options and results.
 It should be the same strategy used in Koen Claessen's QuickCheck for Haskell.
 [2019-10-27][Active] https://github.com/petertseng/exercism-rust https://github.com/exercism/rust - At the most basic level, Exercism is all about the tests.
 You can read more about how we think about test suites in the Exercism documentation.
 [2019-10-27][Died] https://github.com/nikomatsakis/rust-runtime-benchmarks - Some benchmarks for testing rustc performance.
 It was inspired by Ansible syntax because it is really easy to use and extend.
+[2019-10-30][Active] https://github.com/rust-fuzz/cargo-fuzz - cargo-fuzz is the recommended tool for fuzz testing Rust code. cargo-fuzz is itself not a fuzzer, but a tool to invoke a fuzzer.
+Currently, the only fuzzer it supports is libFuzzer (through the libfuzzer-sys crate), but it could be extended to support other fuzzers in the future.

 ### System & IO
 [2019-10-22][Active] https://github.com/tokio-rs/mio - Mio is a lightweight I/O library for Rust with a focus on adding as little overhead as possible over the OS abstractions.